ncassi01/hello-world-openshift/README.md

 <h2 id="sealedsecret">Sealed Secrets Pattern</h2>

-- Why create a sealed secret?
+- Why use Sealed Secrets?
-> It is bad practice to add plaintext passwords or tokens to bitbucket or public repository.
+> It is insecure and generally bad practice to add passwords or tokens to bitbucket or public repository.
 For example, do not add property files that contain username and passwords or tokens and other secrets to bitbucket.
 These should always be encrypted before checking into the repository

 - Openshift Secrets are encoded (base64) NOT encrypted, meaning they can be easily decoded.
 - we use [Sealed Secrets](https://docs.bitnami.com/tutorials/sealed-secrets) to create a "one-way" encrypted secret which can be checkin to bitbucket repository